-Ideally you have a windowsill with 6-8 hours of sunlight year-round.
+Ideally, you have a windowsill with 6-8 hours sunlight year-round.
 This is all the natural light chives need to grow and thrive indoors.

-But if this is not the case you need to provide an alternative source of light.
-And when we talk about plant- or grow lights you can choose to make it easy or really complicated.
+But if this is not the case, you need to provide an alternative light source.
+And when we talk about plant- or grow lights, you can choose to make it easy or complicated.

 Here are 3 things to keep in mind when you decide on lights for your plants:

 Two standard 40W bulbs will be enough.
 Place bulbs about 30cm (12 inches) from plants but be aware of the heat that bulbs generate.
 Chives do not like a hot growing environment.

 Here, a 13W LED bulb will give you the same amount of brightness (approximately 1200-1500 lumen) as 2 standard 40 W bulbs.
 LED bulbs also emit less heat and can be placed closer to the plants.

 3. Use a grow light designed for plants and herbs